TaraTritt/dapp-starter/README.md

 const compiledContract = require("./build/<Your Contract>.json");
 ```

+6. Modify ethereum/deploy.js to use the accounts you generated with MetaMask & use the Infura provider you registered

 * Replace the `<MetaMask Mnemonic phrase>` with the MetaMask mnemonic phrase that you saved earlier
 * Replace the `<Infura Provider URL with Access Key>` with the Rinkeby Test Provider URL that you saved earlier

 ```javascript
 const provider = new HDWalletProvider(